Volunteers meet every Wednesday to help with a variety of

 3pm, so bring lunch if you can stay all day.
 You are welcome

+to come for as long as you can manage.
 Volunteers also help out at other times, with unpredictable jobs or ones which just require an extra pair of hands.

 Please wear walking boots and don't forget your waterproofs.
 You may wish to bring something to eat and drink.
 Children and dogs are welcome.
 Meet at the East Gate of Fort Widley.

-The May 2017 newsletter
+The October 2018 newsletter

 is available here as a PDF.

 Between October and April we have meetings on the second

 Wednesday of the month at the Church of the Resurrection hall,